Our Approach

 • Reflection and sharing through the Story of the Day

-Respect and reciprocity for ourselves, one another, and nature are at the forefront of our teachings.
+Respect and reciprocity for ourselves, one another, and the natural world are at the forefront of our teachings.

 Even the ground-nesting wasps that leave a painful sting, the relentless rodents who wiggle their way into our homes, and the Devil's Club with unsavory spikes.
-What's the wisdom that we can learn from these creatures?
-What "superpowers" do they possess which allow them to survive in the wilderness?
+What wisdom can we learn from these creatures?
+What "superpowers" do they possess that allow them to survive in the wilderness?
 How can we demonstrate empathy towards these beings and learn from their resiliency?
+We lean into these questions with our students, inviting curiosity, compassion, and insight through every buzzing, prickly, and unexpected encounter.

 We support each child by tuning into their nervous system and individual needs.
 Rather than managing behavior from a “top-down” lens, we take a “bottom-up” approach—understanding that feelings and behaviors stem from the whole nervous system.